pallets-eco/wtforms/docs/faq.rst

 When WTForms was written, our primary goals were to provide HTML customization through templates, easily customized validation and a simple, declarative ORM-style API.
-At the time there was no newforms and the other alternatives either didn't support HTML generation or were very tightly coupled with a single framework or relied too heavily on an ORM.
+At the time there was no newforms and the other alternatives either didn't support HTML generation, were very tightly coupled with a single framework, or relied too heavily on an ORM.

 Does WTForms work with [library here]?